damon-sava-stanley/damon-sava-stanley.github.io/index.md

 title: Home
 ...

-Damon Stanley is a PhD student in the [Ohio State Philosophy department](https://philosophy.osu.edu/).
-His interests center on the semantic paradoxes.
+Damon Stanley is a graduate student in the [Ohio State Philosophy department.](https://philosophy.osu.edu/)

 # Contact